facelessfish/dhcpd-leasesd/readme.md

     $ tcpserver 192.168.0.1 9130 dhcpd-leasesd.sh -tv
     ```
   - As a `slowcgi(8)` script for `httpd(8)`.
-   It should be possible to run it as a cgi but i havent tested it as it looks
+   It should be possible to run it as a cgi but i didnt test it as it looks
    like more trouble than its worth.
-   At the very least the following commands must be copied to /bin in the
+   At the very least the following commands will need to be copied to /bin in the
    /var/www/ chroot:
-   cat, date, grep, mkdir, mkfifo, nc, printf, rm, sh, tr, wc
+   cat, date, grep, mkdir, mkfifo, nc, printf, rm, sh, tr, wc, pkill, pgrep
    and then you'll have to copy ( and periodically update ) dhcpd.leases and
    dhcpd.conf to somewhere in the chroot.